tsistoza/tsistoza.github.io/essays/UsingAI.md

 ## Conclusion

 In conclusion, I have not used AI in this class too much, but outside of this class, I have been using it very extensively.
-To be more specific, I use ChatGPT to level up my learning, comprehension, and cut down on time of topics whether it is in Computer Science or Electrical Engineering.
+To be more specific, I use ChatGPT to level up my learning, comprehension, and reduce time on topics whether it is in Computer Science or Electrical Engineering.
+I am expecting AI to keep evolving as time goes on, as long as GPUs, and CPUs continue to improve.